finbourne/lusid-features-python/README.md

 within a python project to scan through all 'lusid_feature' decorator values in a desired project package.
 The runner will then produce an output text file of desired name and path with all lusid_feature codes.

-The generated text file is then passed into a [lusid-feature-reporter](https://gitlab.finbourne.com/salesengineering/lusid-features) python script, which maps the feature codes to full feature names configured in the reporter's features.yaml file.
+The generated text file is then passed into a Lusid feature reporter python script, which maps the feature codes to full feature names and their implementation status, ultimately creating a visual features report across all Lusid SDKs.

 ## Usage